 A nested loop is a construction where in the body of one loop (outer one) stays another loop (inner one).
 In each iteration of the outer loop, the whole inner loop is executed.
 This happens in the following way:

-- When nested loops start executing the outer loop starts first: the controlling variable is initialized and after a check for ending the loop the code in its body is executed.
+- When nested loops start executing, the outer loop starts first: the controlling variable is initialized and after a check for ending the loop the code in its body is executed.

-- When reaching the set value for ending the loop, the program goes back one step up and continues executing the previous (outer) loop.
+- When reaching the specified value for ending the loop, the program goes back one step up and continues executing the previous (outer) loop.
 The controlling variable of the outer loop changes with one step, a check is made to see if the condition for ending the loop is met and a new execution of the nested (inner) loop is started.